Nepal Heritage Tour – 10 Days

 Day 02 – Pre-trip meeting and guided sightseeing in Kathmandu, Bhaktapur and drive to Nagarkot on a private Tourist Vehicle.

-At around 8:00 am, we host a pre-trip meeting at your hotel in Kathmandu and introduce your tour guide.
-Please seek this opportunity to ask questions about your trek.
+We host a pre-trip meeting at your hotel in Kathmandu and introduce your tour guide.
+Please seek this opportunity to ask questions about your trip.
 This includes a final briefing and preparations for the trip.
 For the meeting, please make sure you bring your passport, two copies of passport-size photos, and a readable copy of your travel insurance policy.
 During this meeting, please clear the due balance, if any, and sign the legally binding trip form as well as the non-liability disclaimer.
 Please inform us in advance if you will be arriving late and therefore are unable to attend the pre-trip meeting.

-After the pre-trip meeting, your sightseeing trip will start at around 8:45 am.
+After the pre-trip meeting, your sightseeing trip will start.
 You will have a private vehicle and a professional tour guide at your disposal.
-We will Visit the following sites.
+We will visit the following UNESCO World Heritage Sites.

 Pashupatinath is one of the most sacred Hindu shrines in the world and lies 5 kms east of the city center.
 The richly-ornamented pagoda houses the sacred Linga, or phallic symbol, of Lord Shiva.
 Chronicles indicate the temple’s existence prior to 400 AD.
 Devotees can be seen taking ritual dips in the holy Bagmati River flowing beside the temple.

-Later visit Boudhanath, the 2500 years old Buddhist stupa in the Valley built in 5th century with four pairs of eyes of Lord Buddha in four cardinal directions keeping an eternal watch over the people and their doings.
-You will find Buddhist pilgrims from Tibet going round the stupa spinning the prayer wheels.
+Later visit Boudhanath, the 2,500 years old Buddhist stupa in the Valley built in 5th century with four pairs of eyes of Lord Buddha in four cardinal directions keeping an eternal watch over the people and their doings.
+You will find Buddhist pilgrims going round the stupa spinning the prayer wheels.

-As you walk in, you will feel a sense of inner harmony.
+As you walk inside the old city square, you will feel a sense of inner harmony.
 Bhaktapur Durbar Square is a collection of pagoda and shikhara – style temples grouped around a fifty-five window palace of brick and wood.
 The attraction of the Bhaktapur Durbar Square is the Lion gate, the Golden gate, the Palace of fifty-five windows, art galleries, and the statue of King Bhupatindra Malla.

-Later in the evening, we will drive to Nagarkot which take about one hour.
+Later in the evening, we will drive to Nagarkot which will take about one hour.

-Nagarkot is a popular location for tourist and developed into a favorite weekend getaway among those seeking mountain views in comfort and quiet.
-The overwhelming panorama of the major peaks of eastern Nepal’s Himalayas including Mount Everest, Manaslu, Ganesh Himal, Langtang, Choba Bhamre, Gauri Shankar and Numbur can be seen from here.
+Nagarkot is a popular destination for tourists and a favorite weekend getaway for those seeking peace and quiet.
+An unbroken chain of the major peaks of eastern Nepal’s Himalayas including Mount Everest, Manaslu, Ganesh Himal, Langtang, Choba Bhamre, Gauri Shankar and Numbur can be seen from here.
 At sunrise, the Himalayan range, stretching from Dhaulagiri in the west all the way past Everest to Kanchenjunga in the east, emerges from the darkness to greet the happy visitors with its awe-inspiring majesty & beauty.

 After we have breakfast we head to Chitwan National Park.
-On reaching the resort in the National Park, our Guest Relations Officer will brief guests after which you will be participating in an elephant safari, jungle walk, nature walk with boat ride and dinner will be ready at about 8:00 pm.
+On reaching the resort in the National Park, our Guest Relations Officer will brief guests after which you will be participating in an elephant safari, jungle walk with boat ride.

 Day 04- Full day Jungle Activities